Thursday, July 31, 2025

 The execution was the final one carried out on Icelandic soil.
 The original execution axe is now housed in the National Museum of Iceland in Reykjavík.

-At 18:26, we noticed that the drizzly weather started to clear u, and we were looking forward to hiking without rain gear.
+At 18:26, we noticed the drizzle was clearing, and we were looking forward to hiking without rain gear.

 As we kept driving, Bjorn pointed out a large circular structure (Sheep Sorting Coral) that had been used for generations to sort sheep between multiple farmers.
-It's not needed anymore due to electronic tracking.
+It's no longer needed due to electronic tracking.

-Bjorn got a call from our hotel, informing him of a power outage.
+Bjorn received a call from our hotel about a power outage.
 The hotel did not know when it would be restored and asked to delay our group's arrival to allow more time for dinner preparations.

 Our next major stop was the Kolugljúfur Canyon.
-It's an amazing canyon with waterfalls and beautiful overlooks everywhere.
+It's an impressive canyon with waterfalls and beautiful overlooks at every turn.
 It's a dangerous place, and Bjorn warned us to be extra careful.
 We walked around taking hundreds of photos.
 We hoped for a bit more time, as it was truly spectacular.

 We continued our drive to Hótel Laugarbakki, arriving at 19:44.
 Thankfully, power had been restored, and we checked in, dropped off our luggage, and returned to the main dining room for our group dinner.
-The chef prepared a special meal for our large group, and we enjoyed it a lot.
+The chef prepared a special meal for our large group, and we enjoyed it.

-After dinner, we strolled a bit around the area (there were mostly farms around and not much else).
+After dinner, we strolled a bit around the area.
+There were mainly farms, not much else.

 Inna checked out the hot tubs (that close at 23:00) but was not excited (so we decided to skip them).

-Wifi worked very well (pw=skeggiagata), and I was able to back up all my iPhone photos in the cloud.
+Hotel Wi-Fi worked very well (pw=skeggiagata), and we were able to back up all our iPhone photos to the cloud.

 Day Review (July 31)